Entanglement swapping in high dimensions with only linear optics: Proposal: experimental setup for four-dimensional entanglement swapping

 Here $t_{e(l)}$ represents the early (late) time-bin state of the photon, and $\ket{H(V)}$ shows the horizontal (vertical) polarization state.
 The state in Eq. \eqref{hyperstate} is equivalent to the four-dimensional entangled state in Eq. \eqref{state4}, once we assign the values $\ket{1}=\ket{H(t_{e})}$, $\ket{2}=\ket{V(t_{e})}$, $\ket{3}=\ket{H(t_{l})}$, $\ket{4}=\ket{V(t_{l})}$.

 To ensure optimal time synchronization and photon indistinguishability within the Bell state analyzer (BSA), a single master laser pumps the PEPSs for sources 1 and 2, as well as Charlie's ancilla state.
 In our visualization, mutually coherent pulse pairs are prepared using an asymmetric interferometer placed after the master laser.
 The pump beam is then equally split into three pulse pairs to pump the three PEPSs.
 Each PEPS can be readily constructed, for example, using three-wave mixing in a nonlinear medium \cite{10.1063/5.0023103}.
+As a simple example, we consider a Sagnac-interferometer-based PEPS setup (as shown in Fig. \ref{fig3}) where a diagonally polarized ($+45^{\circ}$ or $-45^{\circ}$) pump beam with any temporal mode (early or late) splits into two orthogonally polarized counter-propagating beams after the polarizing beam splitter (PBS) and simultaneously pumps the non-linear crystal.
+Here we show a setup suitable for a type-II non-linear crystal, where a horizontally polarized pump photon creates a horizontally polarized signal and vertically polarized idler photon pair ($|H\rangle_{pump}\rightarrow|H\rangle_{sig}\,|V\rangle_{idl}$) via spontaneous parametric down conversion (SPDC) process.
+Both photon pair states created from counter-propagating pump beam recombine at the PBS, creating the Bell state, $\frac{1}{\sqrt{2}}(\ket{H,V}_{m,n}+\ket{V,H}_{m,n})$.
+The PBS also separates the signal from the idler photon, where an additional half-waveplate flips the polarization of one of the photons, creating the desired Bell state, $\frac{1}{\sqrt{2}}(\ket{H,H}_{m,n}+\ket{V,V}_{m,n})$.

 We consider the ancillary state $\ket{\psi_A}_{m,n}=\frac{1}{2}\Bigr(\ket{1,2}_{m,n}+\ket{2,1}_{m,n}+\ket{3,4}_{m,n}+\ket{4,3}_{m,n}\Bigr)$, which is just a symmetric four-dimensional form of the state \eqref{ancilla_4d}, and does not change the derivation presented in Sec. \ref{sec2A}.
 This ancillary state is equivalent to the hyper-entangled state